20/21 Funding Round is now closed

 How will we know if our application has been successful?

-Water Safety New Zealand will notify you by email in late July 2020.
+Water Safety New Zealand will notify you by email early August 2020.

 How long will it take for a decision?